2014 World Email Championships

 June 17th, 2014 - August 27th, 2014

 Christopher Yaure proves that close enough isn't just for horseshoes, hand grenades, and nuclear war -- it counts in Adel Verpflichtet too.
 Chris qualified for the semi-finals on tie-breakers (the highest of those with 17 points including two wins).
-Chris then moved into the finals as the only finalist without a win -- using the second tie-break as the best second-place finisher with 3 spaces (having a set of 10 cards).
+Chris then moved into the finals as the only finalist without a semi-final win -- using the second tie-break as the best second-place finisher with 3 spaces (having a set of 10 cards).
 In a fitting finish to the final, Chris prevails in a tie for first place with Tom DeMarco with the largest set (a one-card margin over Suzanne Tuch's 11 card set).
 Congratulations to Chris for winning by the narrowest possible margin!

 The game started off with cautious players -- lots of detectives and very few thieves in the castle.
 Meanwhile, in the Auctionhouse, thieves were plentiful as were small checks.
 The first Auctionhouse pile ran out before players reached the first corner.
 Sharee Pack reached the first 2/1 space first through heavy attrition of her set.
 Then the game paused while players again returned to detectives conventions with a rare thief as a guest speaker.
 Meanwhile, the Auctionhouse drained to a total of four cards while the checks switched hands (though, in the end, four players each had just one check remaining once the 2/1 roadblock was breached).
 As a result, the game took many turns more than a typical game.